 3. If the comet was 2.7×10^{11} meters away when the image was taken, how far did the comet travel in km between the two images?
 Note: The pixel scale for this image is 1" / pixel.

-4. If the time between the two images is 1 hour and 8 minutes, what is the speed of the comet in km / s?

-5. What assumption did you make when calculating the speed that might cause you to underestimate the true speed of the comet?
+4. How much time passed between when the two images were taken?
+From this, what is the speed of the comet in km / s?
+Hint: Review with your TA how to access .fit header information.
+5. What assumption(s) did you make when calculating the speed that might cause you to incorrectly estimate the true speed of the comet?